alpacahq/user-docs/content/orders/pdt-protection/_index.md

 Alpaca Trading platform monitors the number of day trades for the account for the past 5 business days and rejects a newly submitted order if it could potentially result in the account being flagged for PDT.
-This protection triggers only when the account equity is less than $25,000 at the time of order submission.
+This protection triggers only when the previous day's closing account equity is less than $25,000 at the time of order submission.

 In addition to the filled orders, the system also takes into